Entries linking to love-scene

 "Even now," she thought, "almost no one remembers Esteban and Pepita but myself.
 Camilla alone remembers her Uncle Pio and her son; this woman, her mother.
 But soon we shall die and all memory of those five will have left the earth, and we ourselves shall be loved for a while and forgotten.
 But the love will have been enough; all those impulses of love return the love that made them.
 Even memory is not necessary for love.
 There is a land of the living and a land of the dead and the bridge is love, the only survival, the only meaning."
 [Thornton Wilder, "Bridge of San Luis Rey," 1927]

-Behind the scenes "having knowledge of affairs not apparent to the public" (1660s) is an image from the theater, "amid actors and stage machinery" (out of sight of the audience).
+Behind the scenes "having knowledge of affairs not apparent to the public" (1748) is an image from the theater, "amid actors and stage machinery" (back of the visible stage and out of sight of the audience), which is attested from 1660s.
 Scene of the crime is attested by 1843.
+To make a scene "make a noisy or otherwise unpleasant demonstration" is by 1831.